anshuln/ImprovedFlowNetworks/README.md

 # ImprovedFlowNetworks
-Some tricks to improve flow networks
+Some tricks to improve flow networks.
+See `example.py` for a simple use case.

 The following are implemented -
 1. Faster fft of real valued vectors by exploiting complex symmetry of the fourier transforms.